defisym/OpenFusionExamples/README.md

   - *A WYSIWYG Bezier example.
 You can modify points and see the curve result directly, and move object with easing effect.*

 - EasyStack
+  - *Created by Defisym.
   - *Push/Pop value without extension*

 - Ellipse
+  - *Created by Defisym.
   - *move like a ellipse*

+- FastloopSave
+  - *Created by Defisym.
+  - *Save by Fastloop, could be easily extended to fit any systems*

 - IniControlInit
+  - *Created by Defisym.
   - *How to init a ini file*

 - MouseState
+  - *Created by Defisym.
   - *to show if LMB/RMB is pushed down*

 - PauseWithTextBox
+  - *Created by Defisym.
   - *pause app with an explanation*

 - Regex_IsNum
+  - *Created by Defisym.
   - *check if a string is number by using string spliter*

 - Shotgun
+  - *Created by Defisym.
   - *Simple Shotgun*

 - StringScan
+  - *Created by Defisym.
   - *Search the string and excerpt text in ()*

 - Stupid Drag
+  - *Created by Defisym.
   - *Drag to move camera*

 - Stupid HeatWave
+  - *Created by Defisym.
   - *simple heatwave effect*

 - Stupid SRPG
+  - *Created by Defisym.
   - *a SRPG example like **Fire Emblem** I wrote in 2017.*
   - *it's totally a mess of spaghetti code, but it's enough for a start.*

-- Stupid Things
+- SubStretch
-  - *Something I made for someone else long long ago and now I couldn't tell what the hell it actually is*
+  - *Created by Defisym.
+  - *Stretch Sub-application properly with WinAPI*

-## Extensions
+### Extensions

-some extensions I made for my game
+- Deque2D
+  - *Created by Defisym.

-- Func
+  - *Under dev*
-  - *Call Functions via Expression or Action*
+  - *A morden version of MagicDeque based on std::variant*

 - Encrypter
+  - *Created by Defisym.
   - *En/decrtypt file with WinAPI CNG.*
   - *You can Encrypt file here and then read them by other extensions I made, e.g. Fini/StringSpliter*

-- String Spliter
-  - *This object is a string splitter base on C++ regex.*

 - Fini
+  - *Created by Defisym.
   - *based on brofield's brilliant work simpleini, is a faster ini ext for fusion.*

+- Func
+  - *Created by Defisym.
+  - *Call Functions via Expression or Action*

 - RandomTable
+  - *Created by Defisym.
   - *Generate a random table like **Fire Emblem**, save/load by base64 string, for my own game.*

+- String Spliter
+  - *Created by Defisym.
+  - *This object is a string splitter base on C++ regex.*

+- Steamworks API
+  - *Created by Defisym.
+  - *Under dev*
+  - *still didn't get it running tbh*

 - WinAPI
+  - *Created by Defisym.
   - *a bunch of small functions.*

+- _DeLib
+  - *Created by Defisym.
+  - *several functions that my extensions share*

+- _Template
+  - *Ext template, but converted to VS 2019*

 - Help
   - *Help File from MMF SDK*

-- Steamworks API
-  - *still didn't get it running tbh*

-- _Template
-  - *Ext template, but converted to VS 2019*

-## Shaders
+### Shaders

-some simple and stupid shaders

 - AlphaMono
+  - *Created by Defisym.
   - *make semi-mono effect*

 - Gauss Blur
+  - *Created by Defisym.
   - *Finally here comes the gauss blur shader for DX11*
   - *GaussBlur2D is very slow, use GaussBlur instead, or two GaussBlur1D for X/Y blur*

+- Heatwave
+  - *Created by Defisym.
+  - *Create heatwave effect*

 - Ring Health Bar
+  - *Created by Defisym.
   - *simple health bar*

 - Round Health Bar
+  - *Created by Defisym.
   - *simple health bar again*

 - Round Rectangle
+  - *Created by Defisym.
   - *draw a round rectangle*

-## Tools
+### Tools

 small tools